druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 ![Illustration of random search vs. Bayesian](/assets/2020/optuna_bayesian.png)
 Source: Crissman Loomis, [Using Optuna to Optimize XGBoost Hyperparameters](https://medium.com/optuna/using-optuna-to-optimize-xgboost-hyperparameters-63bfcdfd3407) (2020)

-If good metrics are not uniformly distributed, but found close to one another in a Gaussian distribution or any distribution which we can model, then Bayesian optimization can exploit the underlying pattern, and is likely to be more efficient than random search.
+If good metrics are not uniformly distributed, but found close to one another in a Gaussian distribution or any distribution which we can model, then Bayesian optimization can exploit the underlying pattern, and is likely to be more efficient than grid search or naive random search.

 ## 4. Early Stopping